mcfly722/sawmill/readme.md

   "destination.podIP" : "192.168.0.50"
 }
 ```
-If some field have array type, it would be automatically typecasted to string using JSON notation.<br>
+If some field have array type, it would be automatically type-casted to string using JSON notation.<br>
 For example:
 ```
 {